-For the assessment of reading, two alternative sets of booklets are provided in PISA 2009, from which a country will implement one.
-One set of booklets comprises items distributed across a range of difficulty similar to that of previous cycles.
-The second set also contains items covering the full range of difficulty, but includes more items at the easier end of the range, in order to obtain better descriptive information about what students at the lower end of the ability spectrum know, understand and can do as readers.
-All participating countries and economies administer 11 common clusters: five clusters of reading items, three clusters of mathematics items and three clusters of science items.
-In addition, countries administer one of two alternative pairs of reading clusters.
-The performance of students in all participating countries and economies will be represented on a common reading literacy scale.
+For the assessment of mathematics, countries could implement one of the two alternative sets of booklets which were provided in PISA 2012.
+The first set included 13 booklets that comprised items distributed across a range of difficulty similar to that of previous cycles.
+These booklets included four clusters according to a rotated test design among the seven mathematics clusters, three reading clusters and three science clusters.
+There was at least one mathematics cluster in each booklet.
+The second set also contained items covering the full range of difficulty, but included more items at the easier end of the range, in order to obtain better descriptive information about what students at the lower end of the ability spectrum know, understand and can do as mathematical problem solvers.
+All participating countries and three clusters of science items.
+In addition, countries administered one of two alternative pairs of mathematics clusters.
+Regardless of countries' choice of cluster, the performance of students in all participating countries and economies is represented on a common mathematical literacy scale.
+For the countries that chose the financial literacy test, two additional booklets were designed, and one for the students with special needs.